MISSIONSMINISTRY

 AMAZON WISH LIST

-The CUMC Food Pantry serves about 300 families each month.
+The CUMC Food Pantry serves about 400 families each month.
 We partner with local churches, school organizations and members of the community to serve healthy food to HAMILTON COUNTY RESIDENTS.
-Please bring proof of residence, such as a driver's license and/or utility bill with you when you visit the food pantry.
+Please bring: a photo ID and proof of residence, such as a utility bill or rental agreement, with you when you visit the food pantry.

-In 2022, St Christopher's Episcopal Church, Carmel Christian Church, Cornerstone Lutheran, and Pilgrim Lutheran, donated bounty from their own gardens to the CUMC Food Pantry.
+Since 2022, St Christopher's Episcopal Church, Carmel Christian Church, Cornerstone Lutheran, and Noblesville First UMC, have donated bounty from their own gardens to the CUMC Food Pantry.
 Orchard Park Presbyterian Church donates all of the eggs given to guests of the pantry.

 Food Pantry Gardens